 Recommended as an engrossing read.
 Available from Amazon

 Defying Jihad – Esther Ahmad with Craig Borlase

 This is a story of a young girl growing up in Pakistan, in a Muslim household.
 When extremists start to influence her father, the affect is felt by the whole family.
-At the age of eighteen Esther volunteers for Jihad – to kill for radical Islam, to bless her own family, and earn the love of her own father.
+At the age of eighteen Esther volunteers for Jihad, to kill for radical Islam.
+In her view this will bless her family, and earn the love of her own father.

 “If you truly love Allah, you will die for him.

 Your death will mean much reward for you and your family in heaven.